smartmic/remmy/README.md

 # DEPENDENCIES

-Perl UUID::Tiny
+- Perl UUID::Tiny
- Perl DateTime
+- Perl DateTime

 # COMPATIBILITIES AND LIMITATIONS

-The man page of _remind_ lists several examples using the REM command.
-Currently, __remmy__ supports examples 1 to 18 as given in subsection INTERPRETATION OF DATE SPECIFICATIONS.
-The output of __remmy__ has been successfully tested with MS Outlook 2003 and Apple iCal 4.0.
+The man page of *remind* lists several examples using the REM command.
+Currently, **remmy** supports examples 1 to 18 as given in subsection INTERPRETATION OF DATE SPECIFICATIONS.
+The output of **remmy** has been successfully tested with MS Outlook 2003 and Apple iCal 4.0.

-__remmy__ supports the local time.
+**remmy** supports the local time.
 It is planned to switch to UTC calendar specification in a future version.

 The rule "weekday and day" present is limited in a way that there are no "jumps" to the following month if the next weekday is in the next month.
 This leads to the functionality that the specified day clusters the rule into the 4 weeks of a month, meaning the rule will always be the 1st, 2nd, 3rd or 4th weekday of every month.

 # BUGS

 Please report bugs to the author or improve the code by yourself and share the changes.
-You are encouraged to test __remmy__s output with your preferred calendar application.
+You are encouraged to test **remmy**s output with your preferred calendar application.

 # HOMEPAGE